gzachariadis/Windows-10/README.md

 ### File Explorer

-* [Disable Pop-up Descriptions](<Pre-Install/Registry-Files/File Explorer/Disable Pop-up Descriptions.reg>) - When you hover over a File or Folder you will <b>NOT</b> see basic details about said File or Folder.
+* [Disable Pop-up Descriptions](<Pre-Install/Registry-Files/File Explorer/Disable Pop-up Descriptions.reg>) - When you hover over a File or Folder you will not see basic details about said File or Folder.

 * [Disable Show Drive Letters First](<Pre-Install/Registry-Files/File Explorer/Disable Show Drive Letters First.reg>) - When you open This PC in File Explorer, you are shown a list of drives.
 By default, you will see a drive name followed by the drive letter. <sub><sup> ${\color{red}Default \space Behavior \space}$ </sup></sub>